autoplot/documentation/javadoc/org/das2/qds/WritableDataSetWrapper.md

+# org.das2.qds.WritableDataSetWrapper

-# org.das2.qds.WritableDataSetWrapperJython needs all datasets to be writable, and this provides the write capability while avoiding unnecessary
- copies when the dataset is never mutated.
+Jython needs all datasets to be writable, and this provides the write capability while avoiding unnecessary copies when the dataset is never mutated.

-WritableDataSetWrapper( QDataSet ds ) create the WritableDataSetWrapper
+# WritableDataSetWrapper( QDataSet ds )
+create the WritableDataSetWrapper

 ***